Sparse-IFT: Sparse Iso-FLOP Transformations for Maximizing Training Efficiency: Additional Methodology Details

 \paragraph{Sparse Wide} A Sparse Wide depthwise convolution will have weights $\theta_{dw,l}^{sw} \in \mathbb{R}^{ 1\times k_{sw}{\cdot}c_{out} \times k_h \times k_w}$.
 Since the fraction of non-sparse weights is given by $1-s$, the FLOPs required by this transformation are $B{\cdot}(k_{sw}{\cdot}c_{out}){\cdot}k_h{\cdot}k_w{\cdot}(1-s)$.
 Setting these equal to the FLOPs of the original dense $\theta_{dw,l}$, we obtain the widening factor $k_{sw} = \frac{1}{(1-s)}$.
 In this case, we do not scale the input channels as it converts the depthwise convolution to a grouped convolution without an equivalent scaling in the number of groups.

-\paragraph{Other Sparse-IFTs} The Sparse Wide transformation generally changes a layer's input and output channels, subsequently scaling the following layers in a CNN.
-However, the other Sparse-IFTs (e.g., Sparse Parallel, Sparse Factorized, and Sparse Doped) do not modify a convolution layer's input or output channels (as seen in Figure~\ref{fig:diff_members_of_sift}).
+\paragraph{Other Sparse-IFT Transformations} The Sparse Wide IFT generally changes a layer's input and output channels, subsequently scaling the following layers in a CNN.
+However, the other Sparse-IFT transforms (Sparse Parallel, Sparse Factorized, and Sparse Doped) do not modify a convolution layer's input or output channels (as seen in Figure~\ref{fig:diff_members_of_sift}).
 This allows for fine-grained control of what layers to apply the Sparse-IFT transformations.
-Since depthwise convolutions are an extreme form of structured sparsity, where some filters interact with only specific input channels, we opt not to sparsify them when using the other Sparse-IFTs and leave the layer unchanged while still maintaining FLOPs equivalent to the dense baseline.
+Since depthwise convolutions are an extreme form of structured sparsity, where some filters interact with only specific input channels, we opt not to sparsify them when using the other Sparse-IFT transformations and leave the layer unchanged while still maintaining FLOPs equivalent to the dense baseline.
 Note that the different convolution layers surrounding the depthwise convolution are still transformed with Sparse-IFT to increase their representational capacity.